apache/flagon-useralejs/README.md

   45 passing (954ms)
   1 pending
 ```
 Any failing tests will also be logged in the terminal.
-If there are failing tests, please consider [submitting an issue report via JIRA](https://issues.apache.org/jira/browse/FLAGON) or adding a note [in GitHub](https://github.com/apache/incubator-flagon-useralejs/projects/1).
+If there are failing tests, please consider [submitting an issue report](https://github.com/apache/incubator-flagon-useralejs/issues).

+For more guidance on modifying Flagon UserALE src code, check out [the guide on our website](http://flagon.incubator.apache.org/docs/useralejs/modifying/).

 ## Contributing

 Contributions are welcome!
-Simply [submit an issue report via JIRA](https://issues.apache.org/jira/browse/FLAGON) or adding a note [in GitHub](https://github.com/apache/incubator-flagon-useralejs/projects/1) for problems you encounter.
+Simply [submit an issue report](https://github.com/apache/incubator-flagon-useralejs/issues).
 Pull requests are welcome.
 The core team will review it and work with you to incorporate it into UserALE.js.
 If you want to become a contributor to the project, see our [contribution guide](http://flagon.incubator.apache.org/docs/contributing/).

 Join the conversation: tell us your needs, wishes, and interests by joining our [mailing list](dev-subscribe@flagon.incubator.apache.org)!

 ## License

 Apache Flagon UserALE.js is provided under Apache License version 2.0.
-See LICENSE and NOTICE files at MASTER for more details.
+See [LICENSE](https://github.com/apache/incubator-flagon-useralejs/blob/master/LICENSE) and [NOTICE](https://github.com/apache/incubator-flagon-useralejs/blob/master/NOTICE) files at MASTER for more details.